Aladin147/banana4all/README.md

    - Wait ~8 seconds
    - A new layer will be created with your generated image

-4. **Tips for better results**
+### Semantic Inpainting (NEW!)

+1. **Create a selection**
+   - Use any selection tool (Marquee, Lasso, Magic Wand, etc.)
+   - Select the area you want to edit
+   - The plugin will automatically detect your selection

+2. **Enter your edit prompt**
+   - Describe what you want to change (e.g., "add a dragon to the scene")
+   - Be specific about what to change and what to keep
+   - Click **Generate Image**

+3. **Watch the magic happen**
+   - Plugin crops the selection with padding
+   - Sends to Gemini with semantic instructions
+   - Automatically resizes and positions the result
+   - Applies feathered masking for seamless blending

+### Tips for Better Results

+**Text-to-Image:**
 - Be specific about style, lighting, and composition
 - Mention camera angles, materials, and atmosphere
 - Use descriptive adjectives
 - Reference art styles or photography techniques

+**Inpainting:**
+- Keep selections between 200-1500 pixels for best results
+- Be specific: "change the carpet to blue" not "make it better"
+- Describe what to change AND what to preserve
+- Use natural language: "add a red sports car in the driveway"

 ---